oneops/oneops.github.io/user/account/notifications.md

 2. Select the _notifications_ tab.
 3. Press the _Add_ button on top of the list of notifications to create a new notification sink.
 4. Or click on the name of a specific notification sink in the list to access its configuration in the _Details_ section on the right.
-Pressing the _Edit_ button allows you to change the configuraiton.
+Pressing the _Edit_ button allows you to change the configuration.
+5. Provide all desired values and press _Save_.

 Each notification sink includes a number of generic as well as type-specific configuration settings.
 The type is selected as a first action when creating a new notification sink.